michaeljcollinsuk/CV/README.md

 After running an eBay vintage clothes store, I realised I was more interested in building the webpages than selling the clothes.
 I got into coding and was hooked by it's problem solving nature.
 I joined Makers Academy where I became passionate about striving for clean code and developed a healthy obsession for refactoring.
 In June I became a Junior Developer for an agency in Sheffield, and have been working there since on a freelance basis.
 I'm committed to a career as a developer, and would love to work with an enthusiastic team with a focus on mentoring, in a role where I will be be challenged and pushed to improve every day.

+## Developer Experience

+**The Black Eye Project** - June 2016 to Present
+*Junior Developer*

+At Black Eye I have worked with the head of digital on websites like [cycliq.com](https://cycliq.com/) and [partyforthepeople.org](http://www.partyforthepeople.org/).
+It has primarily been a back end role, mostly working with Rails, but also utilising other technologies such as Javascript and PHP.
+I have worked on the existing codebase and helped to implement new features, which has involved working directly with the client.
+There have been many challenges, not least working to deadlines and dealing with changing requirements, but I found the experience of seeing my work deployed live incredibly rewarding.

+- Implemented a multi-currency feature for Party for the People, allowing their sellers to sell tickets in Euros.
+- Providing support for clients websites, fixing bugs, and writing tests, and deploying live.
+- It has mainly been a back end role, but I've been happy to get stuck in to front end work when needed.

 ## Skills

 #### Self-determination